alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
 Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

+DRAFT (Source Kaggle Comp.):
+Reinforcement learning is clearly a crucial piece in the next wave of data science learning...

 ### Problem Statement
 _(approx. 1 paragraph)_

 In this section, clearly describe the problem that is to be solved.
 The problem described should be well defined and should have at least one relevant potential solution.
 Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

+DRAFT (Source Kaggle Comp.):
+In this game, your objective is to get a certain number of your checkers in a row horizontally, vertically, or diagonally on the game board before your opponent.
+When it's your turn, you “drop” one of your checkers into one of the columns at the top of the board.
+Then, let your opponent take their turn.
+This means each move may be trying to either win for you, or trying to stop your opponent from winning.
+The default number is four-in-a-row, but we’ll have other options to come soon.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_